synesteesia/pathAlgorithms/documentation/testDocument.md

         preprocessing.computeStats();
 ```

-`System.nanotime` is used for timing.
-Taking a timestamp as close to the code-to-time as possible and comparing the timestamp after the intresting code has run.

 ### Run time

-To test query times, 10000 queries are generated for each of the structures.
-Each of these queries are run 100 times and the mean is taken for each query time.
-After the queries have run, the mean and standard deviation of each of the queries are reported.
+To test run times, the pathfinding algorithm is runs 1000 times and timestamps are stored.
+Afterwards the result times are calculated. run(); method contains the pathfinding algorithm.

 ```java
         for (int i = 0; i < 1000; i++) {